 - task the working group with drafting a proposal for the initial prioritisation of objectives and measures and how the work is to be performed.
 In the course of prioritisation, due consideration shall be taken to the efficient use of resources and the work already being conducted at the universities.
 Proposed actions should clearly contribute to synergies between the universities.

-The Stockholm trio is led by a Steering Committee consisting of the university's presidents and university directors:
+University Alliance Stockholm Trio is led by a Steering Committee consisting of the university's presidents and university directors:

-- Ole Petter Ottersen, President of Karolinska Institutet
+- Annika Östman Wernerson , President of Karolinska Institutet (chair)

-The Stockholm trio steering group has appointed a coordination secretariat to prepare and coordinate the work within the university alliance.
+The University Alliance Stockholm Trio steering group has appointed a coordination secretariat to prepare and coordinate the work within the university alliance.
 The Coordination Secretariat consists of a responsible and staff members from the three universities:

 - Radmila Micic, coordinator, Karolinska Institutet